PaulmannLighting/apis-saltans/apis-saltans-zcl/README.md

 - `no_std` when `std` feature is disabled
 - uses `alloc` (`extern crate alloc`)
 - little-endian serialization/deserialization via `le-stream`
-- depends on the local `zigbee` core crate
+- depends on the local `apis-saltans-core` core crate

 ## Features